mtdowling/transducers.php/README.rst

 Transform and reduce $coll by applying $xf($step)['step'] to each value.

 - ``callable $xf``: Transducer function to apply.
-- ``array $step``: transformer-link_ that has 'init', 'result', and 'step' keys that map to a callable.
+- ``array $step``: Transformer array that has 'init', 'result', and 'step' keys that map to a callable.
 - ``$coll``: Data to transform.
 Can be an array, iterator, or PHP stream resource.
 - ``$init``: Optional first initialization value of the reduction.